Ilyas Ansah

-Ilyas Ansah (born 8 November 2004) is a German professional football player who plays as a striker for Bundesliga club Union Berlin.
+Ilyas Ansah (born 8 November 2004) is a German professional football player who plays as a striker for club Hull City.

-Career
+Club career

+SC Paderborn

 Ansah is a youth product of the German clubs SC Lüdenscheid, VfL Bochum, Eintracht Dortmund, Sportfreunde Siegen and SC Paderborn.
 In 2023, he was promoted to Paderborn's reserves in the Oberliga, helping them earn promotion to the Regionalliga.
 On 26 June 2023, he signed his first professional contract with Paderborn.
 On 22 September 2023, he debuted with the senior Paderborn side in a 1–1 tie in the 2.
 Bundesliga with 1.
 FC Magdeburg.
 On 25 January 2024, he extended his contract with Paderborn until 2027.
 On 6 June 2025, he transferred to the Bundesliga side Union Berlin.

 Union Berlin

-He made his Bundesliga debut with the Köpenick side on August 23, 2025 and made an immediate impact, scoring in the 18th minute and in stoppage time of the first half, providing Union's first two goals of the season en route to a 2-1 win against VfB Stuttgart.
+He made his Bundesliga debut with the Köpenick side on 23 August 2025 and made an immediate impact, scoring in the 18th minute and in stoppage time of the first half, providing Union's first two goals of the season en route to a 2–1 win against VfB Stuttgart.

+Hull City

+On 1 September 2026, Ansah joined English Premier League newly promoted club Hull City on a deal reportedly worth £12.8m with a further £10.5 million in add-ons.